 ALBUTEROL (al BYOO ter ole) treats lung diseases, such as asthma, where the airways in the lungs narrow, causing breathing troubles or wheezing (bronchospasm).
-This medication works by opening the airways of the lungs, making it easier to breathe.
+It works by opening the airways of the lungs, making it easier to breathe.

 What should I tell my care team before I take this medication?